wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-extensions-configuration-samples-linux.md

 <!-- not suitable for Mooncake -->

 <properties
-   pageTitle="Sample configuration for Linux VM extensions | Windows Azure" description="Sample configuration for authoring templates with extensions for Linux VMs" services="virtual-machines" documentationCenter=""
+   pageTitle="Sample configuration for Linux VM extensions | Azure" description="Sample configuration for authoring templates with extensions for Linux VMs" services="virtual-machines" documentationCenter=""